 - Use Current Buffer Source: When checked, the current position for the specified buffer will be used in the test.
 This parameter overrides the Start Byte parameter. - Search whole string: When checked, the entire string will be tested or searched.
-This option ignores the value in the Start Position so that the whole string is tested for a string that matches the Test Value. - Format: This drop-down menu is used to select the string format.
+This option ignores the value in the Start Position so that the whole string is tested for a string that matches the Test Value. - Format: This drop-down menu specifies the string format.
 Options include ASCII String, ASCII Hex String, Alternating Byte ASCII, Unicode String, Unicode String with Lo Hi Byte Order, ASCII Hex String From Nibbles, and ASCII String (packed 6-bit).
 The default setting is ASCII String.

 - Case sensitive: When checked, the string comparison will be case sensitive.
 When unchecked, the string comparison will not be case sensitive.
-The default setting is checked. - True Action: This parameter is used to specify the action that will occur if the string parsed from the buffer is the same as the Test value. - False Action: This parameter is used to specify the action that will occur if the strings are not the same. - Action properties: If the specified action requires that additional properties be defined, this button will become activated. - Description: This parameter is used to enter notations that will be displayed next to the command type in the Transaction View.
+The default setting is checked. - True Action: This parameter specifies the action that will occur if the string parsed from the buffer is the same as the Test value. - False Action: This parameter specifies the action that will occur if the strings are not the same. - Action properties: This button will be activated if the specified action requires that additional properties be defined. - Description: This parameter specifies notations that will be displayed next to the command type in the Transaction View.
 Although descriptions are optional, they can also be very helpful when reviewing the transaction definition later.